COS301-SE-2024/TuneIn/documentation/SRSv4.md

 - **Quantification:**
   - Input should be validated and sanitised to prevent SQL injection attacks
-  - Measure the effectiveness of input validation techniques in preventing malicious input
-  - Assess the usage and effectiveness of regular expressions in input validation
-  - 5 login attempts allowed per minute
-    - 1 minute login lock
-  - 20 login attempts allowed per hour
-    - At 10 attempts lock for 5 minutes
-    - At 20 lock for 15 minutes
   - Check that the API is only used by the app